wswslzp/shtthesis/README.md

    # if you prefer XeLaTeX engine:
    # latexmk -pdfxe
    ```
-   the output file shtthesis-user-guide.pdf is the compiled user guide document
+   the output file `shtthesis-user-guide.pdf` is the compiled user guide document
-2. We strongly recommend you to skim though the compiled user guide, or the [pre-compiled version](shtthesis.pdf)
-3. Open the document source file [shtthesis-user-guide.tex](shtthesis-user-guide.tex) and enjoy TeXing :smirk:
+2. Open the document source file [shtthesis-user-guide.tex](shtthesis-user-guide.tex) and enjoy TeXing :smirk:

 ## License
+- The copyright of ShanghaiTech University logo (`shanghaitech-logo.pdf`) is owned by ShanghaiTech University
+- `shtthesis-gbt7714-plain.bst` is modified from [gbt7714](https://github.com/CTeX-org/gbt7714-bibtex-style) project and licensed under LaTeX Project Public License v1.3c, see [lppl-1.3c](https://www.latex-project.org/lppl/lppl-1-3c.txt) for details

-`shtthesis` project is licensed under GNU Public License V3, see [LICENSE](LICENSE) for details.
+- The rest of `shtthesis` project is licensed under GNU Public License V3, see [LICENSE](LICENSE) for details